bigjosh/TSL/README.md

 #### `T` Pin

 Grounding the `T` pin will show the stored trigger time.
-This will show even if the trigger has not happened.
 The left `:` is lit to differentiate this mode.

 The display will show "no TriG" if the EEPROM trigger flag is not set.

 ## Build notes